nickcernis/GNU-Terry-Pratchett/readme.txt

 In Going Postal, the G means that the message should be passed on, the N means “Not Logged”, and the U means that it should be turned around at the end of the line.

 == Changelog ==

+= 0.4.1 =
+* Escape attributes on settings page and meta tag.

 = 0.4.0 =
 * Add settings page at Settings → GNU Terry Pratchett to let you adjust or extend the X-Clacks-Overhead header.